Outdoor scene of illuminated purple and blue LED light columns on a wet pavement outside the Museum of Sydney at night.

 The Dreaming in the title refers to a time in the ancestral past when mythical beings imbued sites with perpetual energies, all of which are still continually activated as Aboriginal people move through Country today.

-At Vivid 2025, audiences will be able to gain a deeper understanding of the Dreaming through this experience, designed to deepen the connection between humans and the natural world.
+At Vivid 2025, audiences were able to gain a deeper understanding of the Dreaming through this experience, designed to deepen the connection between humans and the natural world.

-The design of the illuminated forest of poles on the museum’s forecourt draws inspiration from the patterns in different Australian ecologies and their interaction, as the sound of Country is painted with rhythmic projections of colour and light.
+The design of the illuminated forest of poles on the museum’s forecourt drew inspiration from the patterns in different Australian ecologies and their interaction, as the sound of Country was painted with rhythmic projections of colour and light.

-Plus, in an extraordinary world first, Charlie Chan’s own original artificial intelligence, ChAI, will interact live with attendees as they move around the space.
-Responding directly to proximity, ambient sound and movement, it enables each attendee to become a composer of Country themselves, as they co-create their own unique music and light experience just by being there.
+Plus, in an extraordinary world first, Charlie Chan’s own original artificial intelligence, ChAI, interacted live with attendees as they moved around the space.
+Responding directly to proximity, ambient sound and movement, it enabled each attendee to become a composer of Country themselves, as they co-created their own unique music and light experience just by being there.

-Symphony of the Dreaming is proudly supported by the NSW Government through the Blockbusters Funding initiative.
+Symphony of the Dreaming was proudly supported by the NSW Government through the Blockbusters Funding initiative.

 Extended credits